darwin911/pong/readme.md

 ```
 To adjust the speed at which the ball moves you can multiply `ballPos.dx` times any number.
 The difference in values of `dx` and `dy` will create a different angle to the balls trajectory.

-`checkForCollision()` is essentially a custom set of conditions that delinieate the border of the `.board` and adjusts for the size of `.ball` on the right and bottom sides.
+`checkForCollision()` is essentially a custom set of conditions that delineate the border of the `.board` and adjusts for the size of `.ball` on the right and bottom sides.

 ```
 const checkForCollision = () => {

   if (ballPos.x <= 0 || ballPos.y < 1 || ballPos.x >= (boardW - ballSize) || ballPos.y >= boardH - ballSize) {
     turnBallRed();
     return true;